Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

 * Confirm the xname mapping for each node on the system.
 This get dumped out by execution of the `/opt/cray/platform-utils/ncnGetXnames.sh` script.

-* Verify that `metal.no-wipe=1` is set for each of the NCNs via ouptput from running the ncnGetXnames.sh script.
+* Verify that `metal.no-wipe=1` is set for each of the NCNs via ouptput from running the `ncnGetXnames.sh` script.

-* Ensure that you can run as an authorized user on the Cray CLI.
+* Ensure the user account in use is an authorized user on the Cray CLI.

-  Login as a user account you have access to:
+  Log in as a user account where the credentials are known:

    ```bash
    ncn# export CRAY_CONFIG_DIR=$(mktemp -d); echo $CRAY_CONFIG_DIR; cray init --configuration default --hostname https://api-gw-service-nmn.local